nongyulin/Anomaly_behaviour_detection/README.md

 # Abnomaly behavior detection
-detect two types pf behaviour from video
+Detect two types of behaviours from videos.

 Play with dataset:
 Public dataset at